 “We need a place for Lanth to calm down,” Faelan whispered, so soft she barely heard him over the general Lells noise.

-She was vaguely aware Rin took the lead.
-She was vaguely aware of a cool drink, Lyet’s urge to drink, and swallowing.
-She was vaguely aware of sharp wind slicing through the already muggy heat wafting from the ground.
+She was vaguely aware Rin took the lead, of a cool drink set in her hand, Lyet’s urge to drink, and swallowing.
+She was vaguely aware of the sharp wind slicing through the already muggy heat wafting from the ground.
 She was vaguely aware of continued tears and her brother’s arms cupping her close.

 One sinister, caustic sentence broke through, sharpened her thoughts, her intent.
 “Accidents are not always accidental,” Faelan said.